 Learner drivers up and down the country are still experiencing the impact of COVID-19 on their driving journey.
 Driving lessons have stopped, private practice took a pause for many and tests both practical and theory have been postponed.

-But what about those learner drivers who had a driving test booked in this period with a theory test certificate close to its expiry date?
+This has led to many parents insuring a learner driver on their car to stop them getting rusty – but what about those learner drivers who had a driving test booked in this period with a theory test certificate close to its expiry date?

 Well, we issued a Freedom of Information request to the Driving and Vehicle Standards Agency (DVSA) to find out just how many people were at a loss due to the lockdown.